What Does it Take to Be an Investment Fund Manager?

 |District of Columbia||$147,460|

-Tools & Technologies Used by Investment Fund Managers
+What Tools & Technology do Investment Fund Managers Use?

 - Microsoft Excel